 - Negative: “To start, you’ll have to check your order number.
 OK, thanks.
 It says here that the product won’t be available for a few weeks, so I can’t place an order for you until it arrives at our warehouse.”

 - Positive: “First, let’s verify your order number.
 Great, thank you!
 It looks like that product will be available next month.
 I can place an order for you as soon as it reaches our warehouse.”

 Customers don’t want to be lectured on what you can’t do for them, they want to hear what options are available to solve their problem.
-To keep a customer in your corner, show them you’re committed to finding a solution, and use language that invites them to collaborate with you on finding that solution.
+To keep a customer in your corner, make sure your customer service team is committed to finding a solution and uses language that invites them to collaborate with you on finding that solution.

 3. Adapt your tone to the context

-A fun-loving dog brand might want to mirror the enthusiasm their customers have for their furry friends.
-However, responding in that voice without adjusting your tone to an email about a late shipment or a damaged order might come across as grating.
+A fun-loving dog brand might want to mirror the enthusiasm its customers have for their furry friends.
+However, responding in that voice without adjusting your tone to an email about a late shipment or a damaged order might come across poorly.
 Similarly, while your brand’s voice generally should be consistent, consider matching the tone of customers who have a different conversational style.

 It can be challenging not to abandon your distinct voice for cold corporate speak during a support conversation with a customer who has a problem.
-Stay consistent and use your brand voice as a foundation while adjusting your tone based the customer’s temperament and their reason for contacting you.
+Encourage your customer service team to stay consistent and use your brand voice as a foundation while adjusting your tone based on the customer’s temperament and their reason for contacting you.

 4. Crystal-clear writing skills

 One of the biggest causes of miscommunication is writing that’s clever at the expense of being clear.
 Creativity is an important part of making a support experience stand out, but your first priority is writing clear, direct answers that can’t be misunderstood.